seanhenry/MockGenerator/README.md

     XCTAssertTrue(mockAnimator.invokedAnimate)
 }
 ```
-Test the correct parameter was passed to animate:
+Test the correct parameter was passed to the animate method:

 ```
 func test_mockCanVerifyInvokedParameters() {